makerdao/mips/MIP55/MIP55.md

 ## Sentence Summary

-A Special Purpose Fund (SPF) is used to fulfill a narrow, specific or temporary objective, where approved funds are locked in escrow, releasable by a minimum of 2/3 signers, where at least 2 signers (called Comptrollers) are mandated actors or community members appointed by mandated actors.
+A Special Purpose Fund (SPF) is used to fulfill a narrow, specific, or temporary objective where approved funds are locked in escrow, releasable by a minimum of 2/3 signers, where at least 2 signers (called Comptrollers) are Mandated Actors or community members appointed by Mandated Actors.

 ## Paragraph Summary

-A Special Purpose Fund (SPF) is used to fulfill a narrow, specific or temporary objective, where approved funds are locked in escrow, releasable by a minimum of 2/3 signers, where at least 2 signers (called Comptrollers) are mandated actors or community members appointed by mandated actors.
+A Special Purpose Fund (SPF) is used to fulfill a narrow, specific, or temporary objective where approved funds are locked in escrow, releasable by a minimum of 2/3 signers, where at least 2 signers (called Comptrollers) are Mandated Actors or community members appointed by Mandated Actors.

 * Funding is only available in Dai.
 * A SPF must contain one Point of Contact (from the SPF receiver) and a minimum of two Comptrollers.
 Comptrollers execute payouts to final recipients based on the completion of milestones stated in the SPF Scope.
-* Any SPF request less than or equal to 50k Dai can go into the Weekly Cycle.
+* Any SPF request less than or equal to 50k Dai can go into the Weekly Governance Cycle.
 Anything above 50K Dai must go through the Monthly Governance Cycle.
     * The request (a MIP55c3 subproposal) must fulfill its Feedback Period and its Frozen Period before its submission into either cycle.

 ## Component Summary